 OSE-127, a humanized monoclonal antibody, is an antagonist of the IL7 receptor (IL7-R) present on T effector cells, the CD127 receptor, thus down regulating the immune activity.

 Interleukin-7 (IL7) is a cytokine that controls the proliferation, apoptosis and activation of CD4 and CD8 effector T-cells in humans.

-OSE-127 is under an option license agreement signed with Servier in December 2016 to be developed up to the completion of a phase 2 clinical trial planned in ulcerative colitis, an autoimmune bowel disease; in parallel, OSE-127 will be developed in Sjögren’s syndrome, the second most frequent auto-immune disease.
+OSE-127 is under an option license agreement signed with Servier in December 2016 to be developed up to the completion of a phase 2 clinical trial ongoing in Ulcerative Colitis, an autoimmune bowel disease; in parallel, OSE-127 is being developed in Sjögren’s syndrome, the second most frequent auto-immune disease.

 ABOUT THE OSE-127 CLINICAL PROGRAM

-This study aims to evaluate the safety and tolerability of single- and multiple-ascending intravenous and subcutaneous doses of OSE-127 in 63 healthy volunteers.
-Secondary endpoints include measures of pharmacokinetics, pharmacodynamics and immunogenicity to help assess and understand how the drug is absorbed and metabolized.
-In addition, exploratory biomarkers will be used to assess OSE-127’s potential for the treatment of inflammatory autoimmune diseases.
+The Phase 1 study of OSE-127 aimed to evaluate the safety and tolerability of single- and multiple-ascending intravenous and subcutaneous doses of OSE-127 in 63 healthy volunteers.
+Secondary endpoints included measures of pharmacokinetics, pharmacodynamics and immunogenicity to help assess and understand how the drug is absorbed and metabolized.